grdw/grdw/_posts/2021-10-27-project-euler-18-maximum-path-sum-i.md

 This changes the answer from 1036 to 1064 (which is 10 off from 1074).
 I Googled my faulty answer and somebody proceeded to explain why, causing me to read the actual approach (aren't there spoiler free hints anywhere?).

 **The right route**
 To resolve this you actually have to start from the _bottom_ of the triangle.
-The reason I found this out, was because I Googled my mistake unfortunately.
-Technically this does feel a little bit like cheating, but let's draw out how that works anyway:
+Technically, I didn't come up with this answer, which does feel a little bit like cheating.
+However, now that I know, let's draw out how that works anyway:

 ```
    3